CompuTec/computec-docs/docs/processforce/administrator-guide/sap-business-one/multiple-branches.md

 - Branch support in CompuTec ProcessForce works identically to how it does in standard SAP Business One.
 - No additional configuration or setup is required within CompuTec ProcessForce to enable branch usage.
-- Branch assignment on ProcessForce documents is handled through the standard SAP Business One branch setup and selection mechanisms.
+- Branch assignment on CompuTec ProcessForce documents is handled through the standard SAP Business One branch setup and selection mechanisms.

 ### Requirements